 As with most worthwhile endeavors, however, the college experience may also present hidden risks.
 Studies have shown that college students are most at risk of becoming involved in a sexually abusive situation.
 One in four women will experience rape or attempted rape during her college years (Bureau of Justice Statistics, U.S. Dept. of Justice.
 2000).
 Many more will experience some form of unwanted sexual contact or verbal harassment.
 College men also experience sexual assault, albeit in smaller numbers.
 Strangers perpetrate only 20 percent of all reported rapes.
 The rest, 80 percent, are committed by someone the victim knows, perhaps a date, friend, or classmate.

-Loyola University is committed to creating a safe environment for all and is not tolerant of sexual violence.
+Loyola University is committed to creating a safe environment for all and is not tolerant of sexual violence, domestic violence, dating violence or stalking.
 Various faculty, staff, and students are engaged in preventative measures: questioning why sexual violence is glamorized in our culture, challenging all too prevalent victim blaming, and discussing non-violent constructs of masculinity.
 In conjunction, we offer a variety of programs and services for individuals in the wake of sexual violence.
 The Advocacy Initiative trains volunteers on how to be a first responder (Click here for more information about the program or to locate an advocate).
 Take Back the Night gathers over 600 campus and community members for a powerful evening of social action.
 RADS (Rape Aggression Defense System) offers self-defense techniques to women.
 Counselors provide crisis support including information regarding options for a victim.
 For more information, contact the University Counseling Center or the Women's Resource Center.

 Programs addressing the problems of rape, acquaintance rape, sexual harassment, and other sex offenses are offered throughout the year at Loyola.
 Related programs are frequently held in residence halls and self-defense classes are regularly offered through the recreational sports and athletics department.
 All new students use "Think About It," a software program addressing the intersection of sexual aggression and substance abuse along with healthy relationship building during the fall orientation.